 If your friend is responding to you with comments like this, that should be a RED FLAG, telling you “SHUT THE HELL UP” and stop talking.
 For your own good, don’t get so caught up and excited with your current love interest that you feel the need to talk to someone who you think will share in your happiness.
 My advice to you, quit while you’re ahead.

 There is no way that you can’t say you don’t feel the vibe or the energy that your friend is pushing, it is staring you right in the face, but you’re too caught up in your relationship and your trying to give your so-called friend the benefit of the doubt that you just keep ignoring the signs.

-What’s even more of a mess, is when you have to go there and talk about that three-letter word SEX.
+What’s even more of a mess is when you have to go there and talk about that three-letter word SEX.
 What goes on the bedroom stays in the bedroom.
 But Oh!
 No! you must go into details.
 Are you kidding me?
 That area is taboo and off limits.
 You’re setting yourself up for disaster and you only have yourself to blame.

 Silence is golden, this is a very true statement.
-There is nothing wrong with sharing some of the good news with a friend, but know how much to say, don’t say too much.
+There is nothing wrong with sharing some of the good news with a friend, but know how much to share, don’t say too much.

 Let’s, look at the positive side of this.
-It is a blessing in disguise because now you know, the person you are dating has really got your back if they have rejected the advances from your so-called best friend and tell you what your friend is trying to do behind your back, that says a lot.
+It is a blessing in disguise, because now you know, the person you’re dating has really got your back if they have rejected the advances from your so-called best friend and tell you what your friend is trying to do behind your back, that says a lot.

 Also your so-called best friend that doesn’t help you to climb ladder of happiness, but would rather watch you crawl, isn’t a friend.